The mission of the Master of Arts in Counseling (MAC) program at Aquinas College is

 - Show mastery of skills necessary to work therapeutically with clients who have experienced

-crisis, disasters and trauma.
+crisis, disasters, and trauma.

-- Possess an adjustment oriented approach that emphasizes not only diagnosis and remediation
+- Possess an adjustment-oriented approach that emphasizes not only diagnosis and remediation

 of psychopathology, but also prevention, wellness, early intervention, and advocacy.

-professional pride/professional engagement, professional advocacy, and knowledge and
+of counselors, professional pride/professional engagement, professional advocacy,

-understanding of professional ethics.
+and knowledge and understanding of professional ethics.

 - Ethical Practice – Students commit to and follow professional ethics with the American Counseling Association